Th3ThirdMan/music-quiz/README.md

 ## Returning Visitors

-* For returning visitors it would be good to have updated information on new walks.
+* For returning visitors it would be good to have a larger bank of questions for a user to test themselves.

-* For returning visitors new images and information on new walks would be great to see.
+* For returning visitors an indicator of correct and incorrect answers during the quiz would be helpful.

 <br>